grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 That's the fun of it though, seeing how much you can cram into 160x160px, 4 colors, and 64KB of disk space.
 If you want to see what people are able to create with it, check out the {{< newtabref href="https://wasm4.org/play" >}}WASM-4 site{{</ newtabref >}} for some very impressive games (including a flight simulator!).

-I'll probably make a more in-depth blog post on WASM-4 in the future, but for now, this explanation should be good enough for our case.
+I'll probably make a more in-depth post on WASM-4 in the future, but for now, this explanation should be good enough for our case.
 All you need to run WASM-4 games is to [download and install the minimal runtime](https://wasm4.org/docs/getting-started/setup).

 ### Project Setup